Last Updated on September 30, 2024 by Kittredge Cherry

 The video below shows Nouwen speaking on “Being the Beloved” at the Crystal Cathedral in California in 1992.

-One of the newest books about him is the 2012 biography “Genius Born of Anguish: The Life and Legacy of Henri Nouwen” by Michael Higgins, Nouwen’s official biographer.
+One of the newer books about him is the 2012 biography “Genius Born of Anguish: The Life and Legacy of Henri Nouwen” by Michael Higgins, Nouwen’s official biographer.

 A book “The Spiritual Life: Eight Essential Titles by Henri Nouwen” was published in 2016.
 It includes Intimacy, A Letter of, Consolation, Letters to Marc About Jesus, The Living Reminder, Making All Things New, Our Greatest Gift, Way of the Heart, and Gracias.